 20. The Red Krayola

-The Red Krayola were pioneers in the psychedelic and experimental rock scenes of the 1960s.
-Their album “God Bless The Red Krayola” showcases their groundbreaking and avant-garde approach to psychedelic rock.
+The Red Krayola helped lead the way in the psychedelic and experimental rock of the 1960s.
+On “God Bless The Red Krayola,” the group laid bare the inventive, avant-garde streak that set their psychedelic sound apart.